Orlando Bloom: Career

-In 2006, Bloom was the most searched male on Google News.
+In 2006, Bloom played as Auguste Berneau in 2006 television documentary film The Armenian Genocide, broadcast by PBS.
+That same year, Bloom was the most searched male on Google News.
 As of May 2007, Bloom has appeared in four of the top 15 highest-grossing films of all time.
 Bloom, who had intended to become a stage actor after graduating from the Guildhall School of Music and Drama, had stated that he would like to leave films for a time and instead appear in stage roles, and is "avidly looking for the right sort of material that [he] can do something with" and to go "back to basics."
 During the summer of 2007, he appeared in a London revival of In Celebration, a play by David Storey.
 His character was one of three brothers returning home for their parents' 40th wedding anniversary.
 On 24 August 2007 he made his first ever TV commercial appearance on late-night Japanese TV, promoting the Uno brand of cosmetics maker Shiseido.
 A "one night only", 2-minute version of the Sci-Fi themed commercial kicked off the product's marketing campaign.
 In 2008 he signed on to play a small role in the British film An Education but dropped out to take the lead in Johnnie To's film Red Circle.
 Also in 2009, he was one of many stars to appear in New York, I Love You, which contained 12 short films in one.